MicrosoftDocs/azure-devops-docs/docs/project/search/code-search.md

    * See also [full details of the search syntax](advanced-code-search-syntax.md#syntaxdetails).

-1. Widen your search to all projects, or narrow it to specific areas and types of code, by selecting from the drop-down lists at the top of the page.
+1. Widen your search to all projects, your entire organization, or narrow it to specific areas and types of code by selecting from the drop-down lists at the top of the page.

    ![Use drop-down lists to widen or narrow your search](_img/code-search-get-started/select-projects.png)